Code Details

 Common Symptoms

-- Power data diagnostic message
+- Power data diagnostic event recorded in the device's history log

-- Missing or incomplete driving segments
+- Missing or incomplete driving segment records during what should have been engine-on periods

 Possible Causes